rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 certbot --apache
 ```

 That's really the easiest way to get things done.
-However, sometimes you want to take a more manual approach, and just want to grab the certificate.
+However, sometimes you want to take a more manual approach and grab the certificate.
 To retrieve the certificate only, use this command:

 ```bash
 certbot certonly --apache
 ```

-Both commands will generate a set of prompts that you will need to answer.
+Both commands will generate a set of prompts you need to answer.
 The first is to give an email address for important information:

 ```
 Saving debug log to /var/log/letsencrypt/letsencrypt.log